 We'll spend the day exploring this remote island, before returning to the mainland by ferry.
 A group dinner will be provided at a delicious local restaurant, followed by our arrival at a beautiful farmhouse B&B.

 day 9: Monday, County clare / the Burren

 Enjoy a leisurely morning soaking up the heart-warming countryside surrounding our farmhouse B&B. Opt between several options to enjoy this day, including beach strolls and countryside walks along or near Fanore's beautiful coastline, picking up seashells or even taking a refreshing dip in the wild Atlantic Sea.
-In addition, you may decide to take in the unique landscape inland while exploring neolithic sites and walks in The Burren National Park.
+In addition, you may decide to take in the unique landscape inland while exploring neolithic sites and guided or independent walks in The Burren National Park.

 In the evening we'll spend our second night at the same charming, family-run B&B, enjoying the peaceful surroundings.

 After breakfast, enjoy a scenic journey north to the city that many Emerald Isle visitors easily list as their favorite: Galway.
 We'll take the coastal route, and stop along the way at another spectacular castle en route.
 Once we arrive in Galway and drop off the bags, enjoy an informative walking tour to get you oriented in this lively small city.
 Afterwards, spend the rest of your afternoon and evening reveling in this European city like no other!

 day 11: Galway